swapagarwal/JARVIS-on-Messenger/CONTRIBUTING.md

 5. Commit your changes (`git commit -am 'Improve feature'`)
 6. Push to the branch (`git push origin improve-feature`)
 7. Create a Pull Request

-You may take this [commit](https://github.com/swapagarwal/JARVIS-on-Messenger/commit/ee974e44d027f8bdc4329a35e1d8410d7779acb2) as a reference.

 Keep the code as simple as possible.
 No need of obfuscation / code golf.